 4. Apply to tuition-free schools

-There are a handful of schools that offer all students a full ride.
+There are a handful of schools that offer education to all students, tuition-free.
 Some schools like the Macaulay Honors College at CUNY also offer grants to qualified students to subsidize an unpaid internship or semester abroad.

 Typically, these schools require a work commitment of 10 to 15 hours a week in exchange for free tuition.
 And you might have to pay for nontuition costs like housing and meal plans.
 But they offer one of the best deals out there.